koder-cat/k8s-ephemeral-environments/docs/guides/k8s-ee-config-reference.md

 Database configuration.
 All databases are disabled by default (opt-in).

+When enabled, databases are automatically deployed to your PR environment and connection details are injected as environment variables (e.g., `DATABASE_URL` for PostgreSQL).

 Each database can be configured as:
 - **Boolean:** `true` to enable with defaults, `false` to disable
 - **Object:** Enable with custom configuration